Mister Mummy: Reception

+Mister Mummy received negative reviews from audiences.

+A critic from The Times of India wrote that "All things considered, Mister Mummy could have explored a lot more with the material at hand.
+But Shaad Ali ends up losing out on this opportunity.
+Definitely not worth watching".
+A critic from Rediff.com wrote that "The film is neither a comedy ... nor an emotional drama of an estranged couple still in love".
+A critic from The Quint wrote that "Yet another mediocre Bollywood slapstick comedy that is nothing but repackaged queerphobia".

 Controversy

 In 2019, Kolkata-based producer Akash Chatterjee told T-Series the story of Vicky Pet Se, which he wanted to star Ayushmann Khurrana.
 T-Series had agreed to co-produce the film.
 Mister Mummy has the same storyline as his script but Chatterjee argues that he did not get due credit.
 The poster of Mister Mummy is also similar to a poster of Vicky Pet Se.